-(c) Departmental Merit.
+(d) Departmental Merit.

-(1) For fiscal year 2013-2014, the amount allocated for recurring departmental merit increases shall be a total of one-half of one percent (0.5%) of the in-unit salary base, to be distributed based on the Spring 2013 Annual Merit Evaluation and in compliance with the provisions below.
-Departmental merit increases will be implemented on October 25, 2013.
+(1)For fiscal year 2013-2014, the amount allocated for recurring departmental merit increases was a total of one-half of one percent (0.5%) of the in-unit salary base, to be distributed based on the Spring 2013 Annual Merit Evaluation and in compliance with the provisions below.
+Departmental merit increases were implemented on October 25, 2013.